hashimh4/AI-Search/README.md

 Enhancement of search algorithms (depth first search and A* search) for improved performance.

-_Disclaimer: Copying or redistributing any part of this work without permission is prohibited._
+_Disclaimer: This work is for reference only.
+Copying any part of this work is prohibited._